Universal Anomaly Detection at the LHC: Transforming Optimal Classifiers and the DDD Method: Techniques for converting a supervised classifier into an anomaly detector

 \begin{enumerate} \item \textbf{Data Shifting}: Kinematic variables are adjusted using a normal distribution centered at 1 with a certain standard deviation ($std$).
 The shifting is applied to energy $E$, pseudorapidity $\eta$, and azimuthal angle $\phi$.
 The transverse momentum $p_T$ is recalculated based on the modified energy $E$ and pseudorapidity $\eta$ to preserve the mass of the particle.
 For $E_{T}^{\mathrm{miss}} \phi$ values are kept within $[-\pi, \pi]$, and for $E_T^{\text{miss}}$, values are kept positive. \item \textbf{Object Addition}: Random addition of new objects from other background events, including object type and 4-vector with a certain probability $p$. \item \textbf{Object Removal}: Random removal of existing objects with the same specified probability $p$. \end{enumerate}

 This combination was determined to be the most effective in improving model performance compared to other combinations such as shifting + adding or shifting + removing objects alone.

 The primary objective is to train the discriminator model with new training sets, making it capable of accurately distinguishing between normal and distorted background data.
 However, if the background data is distorted too much, distinguishing between the background and the distorted background becomes trivial.
 Conversely, if the data is distorted too little, the task becomes impossible.
 To find an optimal balance, the typical AUC achieved in supervised signal training is employed as a metric to determine when the background is optimally distorted.
-In this study, an AUC value of 0.85 is targeted, as this threshold was found based on previous supervised searches, as described in Ref.~\cite{builtjes2024attention}.
+In this study, an AUC value of 0.85 is targeted, as this threshold was found based on previous supervised searches, as described in Ref.~\cite{Builtjes:2022usj}.
+This is an important difference to other methods that distort the data to find anomalies, e.g. ~\cite{Dillon:2023zac,Favaro:2023xdl}.

 As with the deepSVDDs, an ensemble of the four best models that come closest to the target AUC value of 0.85 was used to stabilise the method.
 The final metrics are calculated based on the average predictions of these four models.